Aman-1313/7873300_A2_resume.github.io/README.md

-# HOST A RESUME ONLINE
+# Host A Resume In Few Simple Steps
 ## Purpose
 Host a portfoilio or a resume online using lightweight markup language, static site generator and a distributed version control.
 The following instructions aim to provide simple yet practical steps to host and format a resume online.